-At the end of the year a survey was held with parents and a workshop was spent with staff on the operations of the school.
+Towards the end of the year a Strategic meeting was held to discuss operations and ideas for going forward.
 Our thanks to those who participated.
 This is very helpful in determining projects and procedures for the following year and the creation of new ideas in programming.

-For 2017 Parents and Staff identified the following strengths at the school:
+For 2018 these items were identified as the following strengths of the school: